eric810905/ORIE4741-Airbnb-project/README.md

-# ORIE4741-Airbnb-project
+# Prediction on Airbnb Pricing
-### A data mining project studying Airbnb's data at Cornell University, with Dr. Madeleine Udell
+### A data mining course (ORIE4741) project studying Airbnb's data at Cornell University, with Dr. Madeleine Udell

 The main collaborators are: